larryaasen/dive/README.md

 # Dive

-Dive is a video recording and streaming platform built on top of Dart and Flutter with native extensions on multiple platforms.
+Dive is a video recording and streaming platform built on top of Dart and Flutter with native extensions on macOS.

+In the future it will be supported on multiple platforms.

 ## Introduction

+Dive is a collection of packages each providing a different level of support.

+**DiveObslib** - a Flutter plugin package that provides low level access to obslib.

-DiveCore - a Flutter plugin package that provides video capabilities.
+**DiveCore** - a Flutter plugin package that provides video capabilities.

-DiveUI - a Flutter plugin package that provides Widgets for Flutter apps using DiveCore.
+**DiveUI** - a Flutter plugin package containing Widgets for Flutter apps.

-DiveApp - a Flutter app for video recording and streaming.
+**DiveApp** - a Flutter app for video recording and streaming.

 ## DiveObslib